Common Tax Mistakes and How to Avoid Them

 8. Not Reviewing Your Return Before Filing

-Rushing to file your taxes can lead to overlooked errors, such as incorrect Social Security numbers, misspelled names, or missing signatures.
+Rushing to file your taxes without reviewing your return can lead to avoidable errors, such as incorrect personal information or missed deductions.

 How to Avoid It: